Mexican National Championships

 The Mexican National Championships (Campeonatos Nacionales in Spanish) is a group of Lucha libre professional wrestling championships that are sanctioned by Comisión de Box y Lucha Libre Mexico D.F. ("the Mexico City Boxing and Wrestling Commission" in Spanish).
-While the Commission sanctions the championships, it does not promote the events in which the championships are defended.
+While the commission sanctions the championships, it does not promote the events in which the championships are defended.
 Being professional wrestling championships, they are not won legitimately; they are instead won via a scripted ending to a match or awarded to a wrestler or wrestlers as a result of a storyline.

 The earliest Mexican National Championship, the Mexican National Heavyweight Championship, was created as far back as 1926.
 The Mexican National Welterweight Championship crowned its first champion on June 17, 1934, making it the oldest, still active, professional wrestling championship.
 Eléctrico, the current Lightweight champion, is the longest reigning Mexican National Championship, having won the title on August 13, 2013.
 Atlantis, the reigning Light Heavyweight Champion, has the shortest active reign of any champion, having defeated Mephisto for the championship on August 25, 2015.

-Over the years the Commission has created a total of 13 different championships, seven of which for various weight divisions in Mexico.
+Over the years, the commission has created a total of 13 different championships, seven of which for various weight divisions in Mexico.
 Three of the championships are for various forms of male tag teams.
 They also created two championships for Women's professional wrestling, a singles championship and a tag team championship.
 From 1993 through 2006 the commission sanctioned the Mexican National Mini-Estrella Championship, exclusively for the Mini-Estrella championship.
 Since 2008 the Mexican National Lightweight Championship has been modified to be for Mini-Estrellas division.
-The Commission's most recent championship addition was in 1996 when they created the Mexican National Atómicos Championship, contested for by teams of four.
+The commission's most recent championship addition was in 1996 when they created the Mexican National Atómicos Championship, contested for by teams of four.
 Of the 13 championships, only five remain active.
-The individual promotions have the promotional control of the championship while the Commission only serves to approve the champions and supervise championship matches.
-The Commission normally approve all champions but has on occasion decided to vacate a championship if the promotions did not follow the Commissions' guidelines.
+The individual promotions have the promotional control of the championship while the commission only serves to approve the champions and supervise championship matches.
+The commission normally approve all champions but has on occasion decided to vacate a championship if the promotions did not follow the commission's guidelines.
 One instance was in 1957 when Mishima Ota won the Lightweight championship, deeming him ineligible because he was a Japanese citizen.
-Originally the Commission also stated that championships could not be defended in anything other than normal matches, stripping Psicosis II of the championship for defending the Mexican National Middleweight Championship in a hardcore match.
-At a later point they allowed the Heavyweight Championship to be defended in a Steel cage match.
+Originally, the commission also stated that championships could not be defended in anything other than normal matches, stripping Psicosis II of the championship for defending the Mexican National Middleweight Championship in a hardcore match.
+At a later point they allowed the Heavyweight Championship to be defended in a steel cage match.